nikkicee13/NChasteen/content/home/accomplishments.md

 #   `title`, `organization`, and `date_start` are the required parameters.
 #   Leave other parameters empty if not required.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
-item: GSOLE 2022 Conference Committee
+-item: GSOLE 2022 Conference Committee
 #- certificate_url: ''
 # date_end: ''
 #  date_start: ''